 The perfect match occurs when area A1 equals to area A2 and that can be accomplished by perfectly sizing the solar PV system to meet the average daily load energy demand.
 Furthermore, excess solar energy can be stored using Battery systems.

-In summary, we have seen different types of battery technologies and discussed why lead-acid is the battery of choice for most current PV systems.
+In summary, we have seen different types of battery technologies and discussed why lead-acid can be the battery of choice for PV systems globally but Li-ion has become the dominant technology recently.
 We will talk in detail about battery parameters in the next topic.
 We will also see how managing battery parameters is a whole new optimization challenge on its own.